danielfm/django-flash/doc/source/installation.rst

       $ easy_install -U django-flash

-  Follow `these <http://pypi.python.org/pypi/setuptools>`_ instructions to install EasyInstall_ if you don't have it already.
+  Follow `these instructions <http://pypi.python.org/pypi/setuptools>`_ to install SetupTools if you don't have it already.

 **Via GitHub**